miohtama/advanced-fungible/README.md

 locks up any tokens that are "in transit" so that they cannot be double spent, or subject to anything equal to Ethereum re-entrancy attack.
-In the case the promise chain fails, any locked up transactions are rolled back and balances restored.
+In the case the promise chain fails, any locked up transactions are rolled back and balances restored to the point before the promise chain was started.

 ## Technology